 This example has been prepared as a clarification of the NAIC Annual Statement Instructions to demonstrate how business subject to pooling among affiliated companies should be incorporated in the “Direct + Assumed” and the “Ceded” columns of Schedule P for each affiliated company.

-Company A – The Flagship company, does the pooling and cedes some business before pooling.
+Company A – The lead company; does the pooling and cedes some business before pooling.

 Company B – Cedes some pool business before ceding to Company A for pooling.